 Some people are born with the entrepreneurial bug.
-For these people, the thrill of starting and running a business is so motivating that they want to do it over and over again.
+For these people, the excitement and grind of starting and running a business are so motivating they want to do it repeatedly.

 As you've probably learned from your current business experience, entrepreneurship requires wearing a lot of different hats.
 You need to be organized and know your priorities to stay on top of things – and that's just for one company.
 Your biggest priority as a multibusiness entrepreneur is prioritization itself, said Emily Miethner, CEO and founder of FindSpark and MGC Social, and owner of two Long Beach, New York, food trucks.